 The Swedish Research Council funded a large case-control study (eClinical Medicine, The Lancet, June 2024).
 It involved nearly 12,000 individuals, including both those with malignant lymphoma and healthy people matched for age and sex.
 Twenty-one percent of those with lymphomas had tattoos, compared to 18 percent of the control subjects.

-The investigators report that people with tattoos were 21% more likely to have malignant lymphoma.
+The investigators reported that people with tattoos were 21% more likely to have malignant lymphoma.
 According to the statistical analysis, the risk of lymphoma was higher within a few years of the first tattoo.
 Although the researchers did not detect an increased risk in the mid-term, people who had gotten tattoos more than a decade earlier also had a higher risk of lymphoma (about 19%).
 The amount of skin covered in tattoos did not seem to affect the risk.

 Diffuse B-cell lymphoma showed the strongest association.
 According to these epidemiologists, the study does not establish causation.